e271828e/Flight.jl/docs/notes/design/localization_validation_walkthrough.md

 This is the discrete-driven exactness doctrine ([§2.1][s2-1], [D-179][d-179]) resurfacing: for edges caused by `u`/`m` steps, boundary detection is not a cheap approximation, it *is* the semantics.
-Localization's jurisdiction is trajectory facts; the θ = 0 probe is the jurisdictional check at its door.
+Localization's jurisdiction is trajectory facts; the θ = 0 trial evaluation is the jurisdictional check at its door.
 That is also why the degenerate path warns nothing: an input-gated event firing at boundary granularity is correct sampled-input timing, and a warning would fire on every such event — pure noise.